Open-Transactions/docker/ci/README.md

 ### Compiling opentxs

-The script for compiling opentxs accepts two mandatory arguments.
+The script for compiling opentxs accepts three mandatory arguments.

+The first argument specifies the path inside the image where the source tree is mounted.
+Formerly this was hardcoded to /home/src.

-The first argument specifies the compiler.
+The second argument specifies the compiler.
 The allowed values are: gcc clang

-The second argument specifies a preset from CMakePresets.json
+The third argument specifies a preset from CMakePresets.json

 #### Example

 ```
 docker run \
     --read-only \
-    --tmpfs /tmp/build:rw,nosuid,size=2g \
     --mount readonly,type=bind,src=/path/to/opentxs,dst=/home/src \
     --mount type=bind,src=/path/to/build/directory,dst=/home/output \
-    -it opentransactions/ci:35_1 \
+    -it opentransactions/ci:35_9 \
+    /home/src \
     gcc \
     full
 ```

 ### Check formatting

+The script for formatting opentxs accepts one mandatory argument.

+The argument specifies the path inside the image where the source tree is mounted.
+Formerly this was hardcoded to /home/src.

+The source tree must be mounted as writable.

+#### Example

 ```
 docker run \
     --read-only \
-    --tmpfs /tmp/build:rw,nosuid,size=2g \
     --mount type=bind,src=/path/to/opentxs,dst=/home/src \
     --entrypoint /usr/bin/check-formatting.sh \
-    -it opentransactions/ci:35_1
+    -it opentransactions/ci:35_9 \
+    /home/src
 ```

 ### Check includes

+The script for normalizing includes accepts two mandatory arguments

+The first argument specifies the path inside the image where the source tree is mounted.
+Formerly this was hardcoded to /home/src.

+The second argument specifies a preset from CMakePresets.json.

+The source tree must be mounted as writable.

+#### Example

 ```
 docker run \
     --read-only \
-    --tmpfs /tmp/build:rw,nosuid,size=2g \
     --mount type=bind,src=/path/to/opentxs,dst=/home/src \
     --mount type=bind,src=/path/to/build/directory,dst=/home/output \
     --entrypoint /usr/bin/run-iwyu.sh \
-    -it opentransactions/ci:35_1
+    -it opentransactions/ci:35_9 \
+    /home/src \
+    iwyu
 ```